Which One Should you Buy: the Ecovacs Deebot N79S vs the Shark Ion 750 vs Eufy 11+: Comparison

-For the price of around $230, the Eufy RoboVac 11+ is an amazing and decent robot that will suit your needs.
+For the price of around $230, the Eufy RoboVac 11+ is an fantastic and decent robot that will suit your needs.

 It is easy to find replacement parts for the Eufy RoboVac 11+ and the Ecovacs Deepbot N79S on Amazon.
-If you need a new filter, or a side or a cleaning brush, you can always find it on sale.
+If you need a new filter, or a side/cleaning brush, you can always find it on sale.

 The Shark Ion is a different matter.
 So far, you can only get extra accessories directly from the Shark website, which would probably not be that good for most consumers.

-It is fair to say that you can use all the extras coming in the box for about six months at least.
+Worth to mention that you can use all the extras coming in the box for about six months at least.

 Which one should you buy?